Friday, May 20, 2022 is Asian Gold Ribbon Day

 此活動將要激發對亞裔運動的持續和持久承諾。我們要求大家向 康福精神健康協會 捐款，並推動為亞裔社群福祉而設的精神健康支援項目和服務的發展。

-In Canada, 1150 cases of anti-Asian attacks were reported from early March, 2020 to late February, 2021.
+In Canada, 1150 cases of anti-Asian attacks were reported from early March, 2020 to late February, 2021, in addition to 943 reports between January 1, 2021 to December 31, 2021.
 Actual accounts are estimated to be much higher given the incidents of underreporting.

 According to the most recent Statistics Canada report (2016), of the 6,095,235 Canadians, 17.7% have Asian ancestry.